ms337/blog-lines/content/posts/what-i-have-learnt.md

 26. For learning anything there is immense value in just “pretraining” — just keep reading and consuming information on it.
 27. Starting with your intended application and recursively learning what you need is far more effective than learning first and applying later.
 28. Clear understanding and explanations often boil down to being mechanistic — a simple chain of reasoning across objects, their properties and the relationships between them.
 29. Framing the problem is the most critical step to solving it.
+Iterative problem solving is just iterative problem framing.
 30. Ideas not acted upon effectively end up being non-existent.
 31. The rarest but highest ROI human interaction is encouragement.
+Encouragement makes people perform way beyond their capacity.
 32. It is actually valuable to be mimetic in certain situations and you need to figure out when to be mimetic and when to be not.
 33. It’s not what you say, it’s what they hear.
 You are optimizing for the latter.
 34. Your job is not to follow rules and criteria.
 Your job is to become so good that rules and criteria don’t apply to you.